 Dipping Sauces for Fried Ravioli

 Toasted ravioli is good on its own, but the dipping sauce is what really makes it AMAZING.
-Marinara sauce is a must if you’re going to serve these, but you can give people some other options as well.
-Honey mustard and ranch are simple dipping sauce options, and something cheesy will really add an addicting twist.
+Classic marinara sauce is a must if you’re going to serve these, but you can give people some other options as well.

 Toasted Ravioli are one of the best appetizers, and I can’t wait for you to try them.
 Everyone will love these delicious deep fried raviolis!